 There are two types of withholding:

-- Or backup withholding at 24% (for 2022) of the payment on bingo, keno, slot machines and poker tournaments (payments that are subject to regular withholding can’t also be subject to backup withholding)
+- Backup withholding at 24% (for 2024 and 2025) of the payment on bingo, keno, slot machines and poker tournaments (payments that are subject to regular withholding can’t also be subject to backup withholding).

 Also, if you failed to provide the payer with your Social Security number, your winnings will typically be subject to backup withholding at a rate of 24%, which the IRS collects from the gaming facility from the amount held back from your winnings.